endymion1818/deliciousreverie/content/post/deserializing-data-in-gatsbyjs.md

 We knew we needed to parse the element so that it returned as HTML again, but there wasn't an easy way to do this in Gatsbyjs.
 We knew we could use the DOM parser to achieve these results but here there was no document, hence no DOM.

-In the end we turned to the xmldom package on NPM, and pulled the `DOMParser` method in.
+In the end we turned to the xmldom package on NPM, and pulled the `DOMParser` method in, decoding the string and then grabbing the textcontent.

 ```jsx
 import React from 'react'